-2.4 Evaluates person-centred nursing care E (Yes=✔ or No = X) P (Yes=✔ or No = X) Initials a.
-Gathers and records information in accordance with a persons nursing care plan b.
-Assists the Preceptor/Associate Preceptor/Registered Nurse and in collaboration with the person to review a person's plan of nursing care in light of observations, feedback from the person and healthcare team C. Assists the Preceptor/Associate Preceptor/Registered Nurse and in collaboration with the person to review and revise as necessary the planned outcomes or interventions of a person's plan of nursing care d.
-Assists the Preceptor/Associate Preceptor/Registered Nurse and in collaboration with the person to carry out an evaluation of a person's nursing and healthcare needs
+2.4 Evaluates person-centred nursing care $\mathbf{P} (\text{Yes} = \checkmark)$ or No = X) $I (Yes = \checkmark or No = X)$ Initials a.
+Reviews with the Preceptor/Associate Preceptor/Registered Nurse nursing observations, clinical data and feedback from the person experiencing mental health difficulties and multidisciplinary team to evaluate the plan of care b.
+Assists the Preceptor/Associate Preceptor/Registered Nurse in gathering accurate information and in the evaluation of the person-centred care plan c.
+Assists the Preceptor/Associate Preceptor/ Registered Nurse to review and revise the planned outcomes or nursing interventions of a care plan for a person experiencing mental health difficulties d.
+Assists the Preceptor/Associate Preceptor/RegisteredNurse to carry out a re-assessment of the mental health needs of a person experiencing mental health difficulties using the recovery model